 Macb.
-[Aside.]
-The Prince of Cumberland! -- That is a step On which I must fall down, or else o'erleap, For in my way it lies.
+The prince of Cumberland! -- That is a step, On which I must fall down, or else o'er-leap, [Aside.

+For in my way it lies.
 Stars, hide your fires!
-Let not light see my black and deep desires; The eye wink at the hand; yet let that be, Which the eye fears, when it is done, to see.
+Let not light see my black and deep desires: The eye wink at the hand! yet let that be, Which the eye fears, when it is done, to see.
 [Exit.

 Dun.
-True, worthy Banquo: he is full so valiant,
+True, worthy Banquo; he is full so valiant;

 And in his commendations I am fed;

 It is a banquet to me.
-Let 's after him,
+Let us after him,

 Whose care is gone before to bid us welcome:

 It is a peerless kinsman.
 [Flourish.
 Exeunt.

+SCENE V.

-SCENE V. -- Inverness.
-A room in Macbeth's castle.
+Inverness.
+A Room in Macbeth's Castle.